JoshHarris2108/proto_daq/README.md

-# odin-gpib
+# prototype-DAQ
-Python package based on odin-control to manage GPIB enabled devices
+Python package based on odin-control to manage and communicate with both a LOKI and Munir adapter using inter-adapter-communication and proxy-adapters